 PN: The most common plastic surgery mistake people make is that they have unrealistic expectations, and they expect more than a doctor can deliver.
 This is why it’s important to visit an experienced doctor who’s able to spot any key indicators, which is one of the reasons I’ve partnered with Dr. Jaffer Khan at The Nova Clinic, who has been practicing in Dubai for more than 20 years.

 View this post on Instagram

 Which procedures are most common among celebs?

-PN: A lot of people, celebs in general, do a gentle amount of Fillers, Micro-Needling with PRP and Hydrafacials.
-There are several treatments on offer including Coolsculpting, Radiofrequency Tightening Facials for face and body using specialized machines.
+PN: A lot of people, celebs in general, do a gentle amount of fillers, micro-needling with PRP and hydrafacials.
+There are several treatments on offer including Coolsculpting, radiofrequency tightening facials for face and body using specialized machines.
 From the surgical perspective, a little fat grafting, fat repositioning of the lower eyelid fat, and upper eyelid lift.
-A good facelift must be performed an experienced surgeon and anything I do looks natural.
+A good facelift must be performed by an experienced surgeon, and anything I do looks natural.

-Have there been any surgery requests that you refused?
+Have there been any surgery requests that you’ve refused?

-PN: Yes, in the reality TV show Botched you’ll see me refuse about 10-12% of patients every week.
-If the patients coming in set up an unrealistic expectation such as putting implants in their body that shouldn’t be going in certain places I would refuse to do the surgery.
+PN: Yes, in the reality TV show Botched, you’ll see me refuse about 10 to 12% of patients every week.
+If the patients coming in set up an unrealistic expectation, such as putting implants in their body that shouldn’t be going in certain places, I would refuse to do the surgery.

 Is it true some people get their lower ribs removed to have a smaller waist?

 PN: We’ve had patients come in on the show, Botched, asking for their lower ribs to be removed, however, we just don’t do it.
 This isn’t a surgery I’d recommend to anyone.